-Exposition of Holy Devnimori Relics of Lord Buddha in Sri Lanka from Feb 4-11
+Exposition of holy Devnimori relics of Lord Buddha in Sri Lanka from Feb 4-11

-New Delhi, Jan 31 (PTI) The Holy Devnimori Relics of Lord Buddha will be displayed in Sri Lanka as part of their first-ever international exposition, which will be hosted in Colombo from February 4-11, according to officials.
+New Delhi, Feb 1 (PTI) The holy Devnimori relics of Lord Buddha will be displayed in Sri Lanka as part of their first-ever international exposition in Colombo from February 4-11.

-These sacred relics were excavated from Devnimori in Gujarat, and are currently under the custodianship of Maharaja Sayajirao University, Baroda, in Vadodara, it is learnt.
+These sacred relics were excavated from Devnimori in Gujarat, and are currently under the custodianship of the Maharaja Sayajirao University, Baroda, it is learnt.

+The relics date back to the 4th-5th century BC and were found in an excavation at Piprahwa, considered a part of the site of ancient Kapilavastu, by a team of Archaeological Survey of India (ASI) officials in the 1970s.

 The Indian High Commission in Sri Lanka on Saturday also posted on X about the upcoming exposition.